hashicorp/vault-client-go/docs/Secrets.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	exported := "exported_example" // string | Must be \"internal\", \"exported\" or \"kms\".
+	exported :=  // string | Must be \"internal\", \"exported\" or \"kms\".
 If set to \"exported\", the generated private key will be returned.
-This is your *only* chance to retrieve the private key! pkiIntermediateGenerateRequest := *openapiclient.NewPkiIntermediateGenerateRequest() // PkiIntermediateGenerateRequest |
+This is your *only* chance to retrieve the private key!

+	pkiIntermediateGenerateRequest := NewPkiIntermediateGenerateRequestWithDefaults()

-	resp, err := client.Secrets.PostPkiIntermediateGenerateExported(context.Background(), exported).PkiIntermediateGenerateRequest(pkiIntermediateGenerateRequest)
+	resp, err := client.Secrets.PostPkiIntermediateGenerateExported(context.Background(), exported, pkiIntermediateGenerateRequest)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)